alchemical-lich/alchemical-lich.github.io/_pages/kickstarter-rpgs.md

 Second — and this is the kind of thing only a big dataset lets you ask — the staff-pick and video effects get *stronger* the further up the distribution you go.
 For a median project a staff pick is worth maybe 1.5×; for the runaway hits near the top it's associated with more like 3.5×.
 Social proof and polish are amplified in exactly the tail where the whales live.
 (Correlation again — Kickstarter may hand out staff picks to projects it can already tell will be big — but it's a suggestive pattern.)

-## Books and accessories play by different rules — but only for one question
+## Books and accessories are different — but only for one question

 Because I'd split RPG books from RPG accessories, I could ask whether they respond to the same things.
 The answer is a tidy little asymmetry.